EDI Price Lists Are Misleading: How to Compare Real Monthly Spend

 Key Terms: Understanding EDI Pricing Structures

-• Hidden/Admin Fees: Additional costs for setup, mailbox creation, compliance, onboarding, overages, or trading partner additions.
+Hidden/Admin Fees Setup, mailbox creation, compliance, onboarding, overages, or partner additions Rarely disclosed upfront; compound quickly

-• Migration Costs: One-time or amortized charges for transferring your existing partners and data into a new VAN.
+Migration Costs One-time or amortized charges for transferring partners and data Can equal several months of base fees

 The Real Monthly Spend Framework